-- The Signature and the Big picture
+- The Signature and the Big Picture

-- The details
+- The Details

-- Tools, Inspirations, Resources
+- Tools, Inspirations, and Resources

 - The Process